Izumi-Sunagawa Station: History

 Izumi-Sunagawa Station opened on 16 June 1930 as Shindachi Station (達駅).
 It was renamed Hanwa-Sunagawa Station (阪和砂川) in 1932 and then Sunagawaen Station (砂川園駅) on 1 August 1941.
 On 1 May 1944 it became Izumi-Sunagawa Station.
 With the privatization of the Japan National Railways (JNR) on 1 April 1987, the station came under the aegis of the West Japan Railway Company.

 Station numbering was introduced in March 2018 with Izumi-Sunagawa being assigned station number JR-R48.

+The area surrounding the station has many religious facilities belonging to Honmichi, a Japanese new religion derived from Tenrikyo.
+Honmichi's largest building, the Sennan Temple (泉南神殿, Sennan Shinden), is located in Sennan.
+Many of the residents in the area are followers of Honmichi.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 4166 passengers daily (boarding passengers only).